tomhoule/homepage/content/post/intro.md

         ... = 2 * a : by rw mul_comm'
 ```

-...

-Recap: `-a` can also be called an additive inverse.
+`-a` can also be called an additive inverse.
 Interesting.

+..._ellipsis_...

+---

+### 2 weeks later

+I continued going through the chapter step by step, and now starting the
+problems.

+- Some patterns like "divide both sides of the equation bu the same amount" do
+  not translate well to lean.
+I had to learn to "summon" values, adding zero,
+  then opposite, or multiplying by one, then inverse.
+- Represent sequences with inductively defined functions (gizmo).
+- A lot of function names to memorize
+- TODO: issue on computable real numbers